- 2 yellow summer squash

 - 3/4 cup shredded Parmesan cheese

 - Preheat oven to 350°.
 Using a vegetable peeler, cut squash and zucchini into very thin lengthwise strips.
 In a Dutch oven, cook ravioli according to package directions, adding vegetable strips during last 3 minutes of cooking.

 - Meanwhile, in a small bowl, combine ricotta cheese, egg and garlic salt; set aside.
 Drain ravioli and vegetables.

 - Spread 1/2 cup marinara sauce into a greased 11x7-in. baking dish.
-Layer with half the ravioli and vegetables, half the ricotta mixture, seven basil leaves and 1 cup marinara sauce.
-Layer with remaining ravioli and vegetables and marinara sauce.
+Layer with half of the ravioli and vegetables, half of ricotta mixture, seven basil leaves and 1 cup marinara sauce.
+Layer with remaining ravioli, vegetables and marinara sauce.
 Dollop remaining ricotta mixture over top; sprinkle with Parmesan cheese.

 - Cover and bake 25 minutes.
 Uncover and bake 5-10 minutes longer or until cheese is melted.
 Let stand 10 minutes before cutting.
 Thinly slice remaining basil; sprinkle over top.
 Yield: 6 servings.

 Enjoy this recipe with a medium-bodied red wine such as Chianti, Sangiovese, Malbec or Zinfandel.